ehrpg/qstar/docs/perks.md

 ### Health I

-Upon taking Health I you immediately add the average of your race's health dice (rounded down) to your character's total health pool.
+Upon taking Health I you immediately add the average of your races health dice (rounded down) to your characters total health pool.

 **Price**: 500

 ### Health II

-Upon taking Health II you immediately add the average of your race's health dice (rounded down) to your character's total health pool.
+Upon taking Health II you immediately add the average of your races health dice (rounded down) to your characters total health pool.
 This effect stacks with **Health I**.

 **Price**: 1 000